ikwbb/object-retrieval-system-for-image/README.md

-# Image Retrieval System
+# Object Retrieval System in Image

-This repository contains an implementation of an image retrieval system designed to search for and rank similar images from a large gallery based on query images.
+This repository contains an implementation of an image retrieval system designed to search for and rank similar object in images from a large gallery based on query images.
 The system leverages two distinct methods—CNN-based feature extraction and a custom histogram-based approach—along with a combined strategy to enhance retrieval performance.
 It is built to process a gallery of images and return ranked results based on similarity to a given query.

 ## Features